You Jih-cheng

 You Jih-cheng (15 May 1949 – 25 May 2002) was a Taiwanese politician who served as the mayor of Longtan District in Taoyuan City and was elected as the second legislator in Taoyuan County on behalf of the Kuomintang party.
 He was killed in the crash of China Airlines Flight 611 on 25 May 2002.
 The Boeing 747 operating the flight broke apart in mid-air near Magong, Penghu.
-All 225 people on board including You were killed and he was among the 50 bodies that never been found or identified.
+All 225 people on board including You Jih-cheng were killed and he was among the 50 bodies that have never been found or identified.